 Into The Crazies

 At Upper Twin Lake the trail skirts the lake on the north and continues on toward the interior of the Crazy Mountains.
-Backpackers often use this trail to other Crazy Mountain destinations or even to do a full crossing of the mountain range.
+Backpackers often use this trail to other Crazy Mountain destinations like Campfire Lake which is on the path for a full crossing of the mountain range.
 However, for day hikers this is a good place to turn around after taking photos and memories of the Twin Lakes.

 Anyone continuing on into the Crazies needs to be aware that much of the land, including many steep mountainous areas, is privately owned.
 Be sure to know where you are and stay on the marked trails which are all located where there is either public land or an easement.